-Definition of Counselling Psychology
+2.1 Definition of Counselling Psychology

-"Counselling psychology focuses on personal and interpersonal functioning across the life span and on emotional, social, vocational, educational, health-related, developmental and organizational concerns.
-Therefore counselling psychologists can be found working in such diverse areas as schools and colleges, industrial workplaces and health services.
-Counselling psychology centres on typical or normal developmental issues as well as atypical or disordered development as it applies to human experience from individual, family, group, systems and organizational perspectives.
-Counselling psychologists help people with physical, emotional and mental disorders improve wellbeing, alleviate distress and maladjustment, and resolve crises.
-In addition, practitioners in this professional specialty provide assessment, diagnosis and treatment of psychopathology."
-(PSI Counselling Psychology Accreditation Criteria, 2013, p.
+"Counselling psychology focuses on personal and interpersonal functioning across the life span and on emotional, social, vocational, educational, healthrelated, developmental and organizational concerns.
+Therefore, counselling psychologists can be found working in such diverse areas as schools and colleges, industrial workplaces, and health services.
+Counselling psychology centres on typical or normal developmental issues as well as atypical or disordered development as it applies to human experience from individual, family, group, systems, and organizational perspectives.
+Counselling psychologists help people with physical, emotional, and mental disorders improve wellbeing, alleviate distress and maladjustment, and resolve crises.
+In addition, practitioners in this professional specialty provide assessment, diagnosis and treatment of psychopathology" (PSI Counselling Psychology Accreditation Criteria, 2013, p.
 3).
 Counselling Psychology is an applied specialism and professional practice within the field of psychology.
 Historically, the development of Counselling Psychology in Ireland has been deeply influenced by the major schools of psychotherapy, particularly by the humanistic tradition.
-Counselling Psychology emphasises the role of phenomenological and inter-subjective experience and values the meanings, emotional processes and contexts that have an effect upon psychological health and well-being.
+Counselling Psychology emphasises the role of phenomenological and inter-subjective experience and values the meanings, emotional processes and contexts that influence psychological health and well-being.
 The unique contribution of counselling psychologists across all their professional activities lies in their holistic view of human nature, their strengths-based and person-centred approach while using knowledge and skills of psychology and specifically Counselling Psychology.

-Counselling psychologists integrate theory, practice and research to contribute to the personal well-being and interpersonal functioning of those with whom they work across the life span with reference to social and organisational contexts, ethical complexity, awareness of cultural diversity and issues of inclusive practice.
+Counselling psychologists integrate theory, practice, and research to contribute to the personal well-being and interpersonal functioning of those with whom they work across the life span with reference to social and organisational contexts, ethical complexity, awareness of cultural diversity and issues of inclusive practice.
 They also attend to their own personal and professional development which is considered a life-long endeavour.
-Counselling psychologists work to promote well-being, alleviate distress and increase clients' ability to live more fully functioning and healthier lives.
+Counselling psychologists work to promote well-being, alleviate distress, and increase clients' ability to live more fully functioning and healthier lives.
 They attend to both normative developmental issues as well as psychological disorders.

-Counselling Psychology in Multi-Disciplinary Context
+2.2 Counselling Psychology in a Multidisciplinary Context

-Mental Health care provision has undergone significant developments in Ireland in the last decade and this has been advanced by the national policy document 'A Vision for Change: Report of the expert group on Mental Health Policy' (Department of Health and Children, 2006) and recent mental health legislation.
-Growing emphasis is being placed on evidence based psychological therapies, personcentred care, recovery-oriented approaches, service user involvement and multi/interdisciplinary collaboration.
-From their humanistic baseline and integrative scientist-practitioner perspective, Counselling Psychology graduates are ideally placed to contribute to the ongoing development of mental health care provision in Ireland as acknowledged in the 'Vision for Change' (2006) document.
+Mental Health care provision has undergone significant developments in Ireland in the last decade for example, the national policy document 'A Vision for Change: Report of the expert group on Mental Health Policy' (Department of Health and Children, 2006) which has been superseded an advanced by the recent national policy 'Sharing the Vision: A Mental Health Policy for Everyone' (2020)', and recent mental health legislation.
+Growing emphasis is being placed on evidence based psychological therapies, person-centred care, recovery-oriented approaches, service user involvement and multi/interdisciplinary collaboration.
+From their humanistic baseline and integrative scientist-practitioner perspective,

+Counselling Psychology graduates are ideally placed to contribute to the ongoing development of mental health care provision in Ireland.

 Within this context, the course emphasises the development of skills used by Counselling Psychologists in different contexts, so graduates of the course are well prepared to work in multidisciplinary teams, to inform and contribute to policy decision making, psycho-educational programmes, prevention programmes, consultation, supervision, training and so forth.
 The course contains classes that orient students in multidisciplinary collaboration.
-Furthermore, a continuous support that balances multidisciplinary work with a unique counselling psychology contribution is provided through supervision.
-This does not detract from the fact that traditionally the main focus of counselling psychology training is to develop high quality skills in the delivery of research-informed psychological therapy.
+Furthermore, a continuous support that balances multidisciplinary work with a unique Counselling Psychology contribution is provided through supervision.
+This does not detract from the fact that traditionally the main focus of Counselling Psychology training is to develop high quality skills in the delivery of research-informed psychological therapy.